 The acquisition of land, investments in DIY megastores with garden centers and procurement of large quantities of merchandise require liquidity to be permanently available.
-The financing of the company's further expansion is secured by the inflow of funds from the operating cash flow and where necessary by sale and leaseback transactions, as well as by bilateral bank loans and credit lines, a syndicated credit line of €250 million at HORNBACH-Baumarkt-AG with a term running until December 14, 2016, a promissory note bond at HORNBACH-Baumarkt-AG with a volume of € 80 million and a term running until June 30, 2016, two promissory note bonds taken up in local currencies by subsidiaries of HORNBACH-Baumarkt-AG with an equivalent volume of € 20 million each and terms running until August 31, 2015, a promissory note bond of € 60 million at HORNBACH Immobilien AG with a term running until June 29, 2012, and not least the € 250 million bond issued by HORNBACH-Baumarkt-AG in the 2004/2005 financial year, which has a term running until November 15, 2014.
+The financing of the company's further expansion is secured by the inflow of funds from the operating cash flow and where necessary by sale and leaseback transactions, as well as by bilateral bank loans and credit lines, a syndicated credit line of € 250 million with a term running until December 14, 2016, a promissory note bond at HORNBACH-Baumarkt-AG with a volume of € 80 million and a term running until June 30, 2016, two promissory note bonds taken up in local currencies by subsidiaries of HORNBACH-Baumarkt-AG with an equivalent volume of € 20 million each and terms running until August 31.
+2015, and not least the € 250 million bond issued by HORN-BACH-Baumarkt-AG in the 2004/2005 financial year, which has a term running until November 15, 2014.

 HORNBACH is countering the risk of no longer being able to obtain longer-term financing for new locations from banks or via sale and leaseback transactions due to financing conditions on the capital markets by flexibly adjusting its investments, maintaining a substantial liquidity cushion and with short and medium-term financing based on existing credit lines.
-No security in the form of assets was granted in connection with the bond and the syndicated credit line at HORNBACH-Baumarkt-AG, or the promissory note bonds at the HORNBACH-Baumarkt-AG Group.
+No security in the form of assets was granted in connection with the bond and the syndicated credit line at HORN-BACH-Baumarkt-AG, or the promissory note bonds at the HORNBACH-Baumarkt-AG Group.
 The contractual terms nevertheless require compliance with specified customary covenants.
 Failure to do so may possibly result in immediate repayment being required for the funds drawn down.
 This would necessitate follow-up financing, which would only be possible on stricter refinancing terms.
-These covenants require compliance with an equity ratio of at least 25% and interest cover (adjusted EBITDA / gross interest expenses) of at least 2.25 on the level of the HORNBACH-Baumarkt-AG subgroup.
-Furthermore, maximum limits have been set for financial liabilities secured by land charges and for financial liabilities at subsidiaries within the HORNBACH-Baumarkt-AG subgroup.
-As of February 29, 2012, the equity ratio of the HORNBACH-Baumarkt-AG subgroup amounted to 48.6% (2010/2011: 45.9%) and its interest cover amounted to 7.6 (2010/2011: 7.1).
+These covenants require compliance with an equity ratio of at least 25% and interest cover (adjusted EBITDA / gross interest expenses) of at least 2.25.
+Furthermore, maximum limits have been set for financial liabilities secured by land charges and for financial liabilities at subsidiaries.
+Compliance with these covenants is monitored on an ongoing basis.

+The covenants were complied with at all times during the 2011/2012 financial year.
+As of February 29, 2012, the equity ratio amounted to 48.6% (2010/2011: 45.9%) and interest cover amounted to 7.6 (2010/2011: 7.1).